XG1666/Arduino_IRcontrolServo/README.md

 }
 ```
 ### Attention
-Due to my servo can only turn between 0° and 180°, I have to add a judgement section, which would assign pos to 0 when pos is lower than 0 and assign it to 180 when it's higher.JUst like below.
+Due to my servo can only turn between 0° and 180°, I have to add a judgement section, which would assign pos to 0 when pos is lower than 0 and assign it to 180 when it's higher.
+Just like below.
 ``` C++
 if(pos < 0)
     {